 Make sure to take your time here.
 If you arrive and there is no fog simply enjoy the area and wait.
 We arrived at sunrise and around 10am the fog started to appear.
 In total we spent around 4 hours here, simply walking around and enjoying nature in all it’s beauty.

-I would advise to start with the Levada do Risco.
+The Levada do Risco and Levada das 25 Fontes.
 The actual hike itself starts about 25 minutes walking from the parking lot.
 From there you’ll reach the first waterfall in less than 20 minutes.
 Levada do Risco is an impressive double waterfall.
-If you can start your hike around 8am to avoid too many other tourists.
-Especially the levada to the second waterfall is pretty narrow.
-If there are a lot of other people on the trail you might have to wait a while before you can pass by.

 The second hike isn’t very far, simply turn around and follow the arrows that point towards Levada das 25 Fontes.
 This one is a little further but besides some steps going up and down it’s pretty okay.